rafaelrosagithub/normalizing-Job-titles-process/README.md

 ### Running the Application

-Use the following command to start the application:
+You can run the application using your favorite IDE or by executing the following command:

 ```sh
 mvn spring-boot:run